Data-Science-for-Linguists-2023/Class-Lounge/guestbooks/camryn.md

 - **One thing I learned:**
 As I mentioned above, I learned many efficient coding skill from your code, including `lambda x` function.
 Seems like you almost finished it.
 Congrats! :D

+### Camryn's response

+Hi, Soobin!
+Thank you for your feedback.
+I also agree that the x axis labels are hard to read.
+I will try to find a better way of displaying that!
+I am also glad you learned something, specifically lambda x, from my code!